 Arrhythmias – people with long-term snoring or sleep apnea risk developing an irregular heart rhythm, or arrhythmia.
 Researchers have found that people with sleep apnea are more likely to have episodes of atrial fibrillation, the most common type of arrhythmia, than people without it or people whose apnea is treated with CPAP.
 Apnea may affect the conductive system of the heart, or it might be more common because obstructive sleep apnea appears to enlarge the left atrium over a long period of time.

-Raymund Tanaka, DDS, FAGD, PLLC and Cynthia Leong, DDS, FAGD
+Raymund Tanaka, DDS, MAGD, PLLC and Cynthia Leong, DDS, MAGD

 18301 N. 79th Avenue, Ste.
 F-160 , Glendale, AZ 85308 623-878-2600 www.rmtanaka.com